Mark L. Baum

 Andrew R. Boll

 Before joining Imprimis, from 2007 to 2011, Mr. Boll was an accountant for BCGU, LLC, a privately-held fund manager, and its related entities, that specialized in capital venture-type investment opportunities.
 While at BCGU, he provided CFO/Controller consulting services to public company clients, compiling numerous SEC financial reports, and participating in several public company restructurings, financings and private to public mergers.
-From 2004 to 2007, Mr. Boll held various accounting roles at Welsh Companies, LLC, a privately held commercial real estate company, its fund and its other subsidiaries.
-Mr. Boll is a CFA charterholder, a Certified Management Accountant and received his B.S. degree in Corporate and Public Finance, summa cum laude, from Huron University.
-He is also a member of the Institute of Management Accountants, the CFA Institute, and the CFA Society of San Diego.
+Mr. Boll previously held various accounting roles at Welsh Companies, LLC, a privately held commercial real estate company, its fund and its other subsidiaries (during 2004 to 2007).
+Mr. Boll is a CFA charterholder, Certified Management Accountant and earned his B.S. degree in Corporate and Public Finance.
+He is a member of the Institute of Management Accountants, the CFA Institute, and the CFA Society of San Diego.

 Mr. Seelhorst, has over 17 years of clinical and corporate development experience with both large-cap pharmaceutical companies (e.g. Eli Lilly and Pfizer) as well as start-up ventures including extensive capital raising, licensing, and M&A transactions.